udacity/nd320-c4-wearable-data-project-starter/README.md

 ![heart-rate-age-ref-chart](heart-rate-age-reference-chart.jpg)

-Follow the steps in the notebook to reproduce this result!
+Follow the steps in the `clinical_app_starter.ipynb` to reproduce this result!

 ### Dataset (CAST)